yasir2000/openwrt-oldwiki-md/MailingEncryptedFilesHowTo.rst

 esac
 exit 0
 }}}
 Name and copy that script somewhere suitable (e.g. /usr/bin).
 Now you should be able to easily encrypt and decrypt your files.
-Note that you need aespipe, the script and  of course the passwordfile to read those files on a different machine.
+Note that you need aespipe and the keyfile to read those files on a different machine.
 === ssmtp/mutt ===
 ssmtp expects its two configuration files named "revaliases" and "ssmtp.conf" under /etc/ssmtp.
 Both are self-explaining, so I post a basic configuration.
 {{{